fioprotocol/fips/fip-10.md

 ## Abstract
 This FIP implements a redesign of the fee voting and fee computation in the FIO Protocol.
 Specifically:
 * Fee computation will be removed from onblock and from [setfeevote](https://developers.fioprotocol.io/api/api-spec/reference/submit-fee-ratios/submit-fee-ratios-model) and [setfeemult](https://developers.fioprotocol.io/api/api-spec/reference/submit-fee-multiplier/submit-fee-multiplier-model) and attached to a dedicated action/endpoint.
-* Any block producer will be permitted to vote for fees.
+* Top 42 block producers will be permitted to vote for fees.
 * A fee will be collected whenever a [setfeevote](https://developers.fioprotocol.io/api/api-spec/reference/submit-fee-ratios/submit-fee-ratios-model) and [setfeemult](https://developers.fioprotocol.io/api/api-spec/reference/submit-fee-multiplier/submit-fee-multiplier-model) is executed.
 * Only votes of top 21 block producers will be used to compute the fees.